pnnl/ruleset-checking-tool/docs/section12/Rule12-3.md

 ## Rule Logic:
 - Iterate through the spaces in the proposed model: `for space_p in P_RMD...spaces`
+  - **Applicability Check 2:** Check if the space is a crawl space, plenum or interstitial space: `if space_p.function in [PLENUM, CRAWL_SPACE, INTERSTITIAL_SPACE]:`
+    - Space is not applicable because space function is crawl space, plenum or interstitial space, rule outcome is NOT_APPLICABLE for the space_p: `continue`
   - Get the lighting space type: `space_type_p = space_p.lighting_space_type`
   - Iterate through the miscellaneous equipment loads in the space: `for misc_equip_p in space_p.miscellaneous_equipment:`
     - Get the proposed automatic receptacle control: `auto_receptacle_control_p = misc_equip_p.automatic_controlled_percentage > 0.0 `